Thursday, March 1, 2018

-Born in 1922 on the 2nd day of Rosh Hashanah, Gertrude ‘Gertie’ Boyarski was a teenager in the town of Dereczyn (Derechin), Poland, who lived a quiet life with her family until the Germans invaded in 1941.
+Born in 1922 on the 2nd day of Rosh Hashanah, Gertrude ‘Gertie’ Boyarski was a teenager in the town of Dereczyn (Derechin), Poland.
+She lived a quiet life with her family until the Germans invaded in 1941.
 Though the Nazis forced the majority of the town's Jews into a ghetto, they regarded Gertie's father – a butcher and a housepainter – as a 'useful' Jew, so the Boyarskis were moved to a guarded building just in front of the ghetto's entrance.

 Impressed by her conviction, Bulak agreed under one condition: she would have to stand guard alone, for two weeks, a mile from the partisan encampment.
 “I was alone in the woods ... each time I heard a little noise I thought it’s Germans… Two weeks – it was like two years.”
 But Gertie persisted and was accepted into the group.
 She fought with the partisans for three years, aggressively attacking German soldiers who came to the surrounding villages.

 Gertrude went on to win the Soviet Union’s highest military honor, the order of Lenin.
-In honor of International Women's Day, Gertie and her friend - both teens - volunteered for a dangerous mission to demolish a wooden bridge used by the Germans.
-They had no supplies, however, so they hiked to a local village and asked for kerosene and straw.
+In honor of International Women's Day, Gertie and her friend – both teens – volunteered for a dangerous mission to demolish a wooden bridge used by the Germans.
+They had no supplies, so they hiked to a local village and asked for kerosene and straw.
 When told there was none in the village, Gertrude and her friends unslung their rifles and gave the villagers five minutes to find the supplies.
 The villagers quickly complied.

 Gertrude passed away at the age of 90 on September 17th, 2012 – the first day of Rosh Hashanah of that year.